Get Work in Canada Faster with the Perfect Resume

 • Ensure that there are no spelling or grammatical errors

-This letter of reference is different from the one that you may be accustomed to.
-Your letter of reference used when wanting to immigrate to Canada needs to verify two things:
+This letter of reference differs from what you may be accustomed to.
+Your letter of reference used when wanting to work in Canada needs to verify two things:

 1. Your time worked for an employer

-2. That your position matches your NOC (National Occupation Classification) code
+2. That your position matches your National Occupation Classification (NOC) code

-This allows the visa officer to calculate how much work experience you have.
-Work experience is an important factor in the immigration process as it contributes to your CRS score.
-If your letter of reference seems disingenuous or to be missing information and may lead to your application being refused.
+A letter of reference is usually provided by your supervisor, the management, or the human resources (HR) department at a company you worked at.
+This document allows an immigration officer to calculate how much work experience you have.
+Work experience is an important factor in the immigration process, contributing to your CRS score.
+Your visa application may be refused if your letter of reference seems disingenuous or lacks certain information.

 A letter of reference should include the following: